 - have normal hormone blood tests

-- be free of transmissible diseases and inheritable disorders (HIV, hepatitis etc)
+- be healthy and well without infectious diseases and inheritable disorders

 - be a healthy weight